CONFESSIONS: A Sort Of Augustinian Biography

 I write this not to elicit sympathy or purge my demons but to encourage anyone who feels they may be depressed to ask for help.
 It is not a sign of weakness but of strength and intelligence to know oneself.
 If you have tried medication unsuccessfully in the past, try again: new drugs are being developed constantly.
 The other aspect is the social.
 Group therapy, along with your medication, will radically shift your old world view.
 It is unbelievably liberating to walk into a group of people who are suffering in the same way you are.
 You will find instant brothers and sisters.
 Everyone who is depressed feels they are alone or crazy.
 That is not true and a group will help you understand that and grow into the person you should be.
 After my recovery I felt like a new man, or like my ‘old’ self.
 I am very passionate about this and would be willing to talk to anyone who is having questions.

 I still haven’t decided what I’m going to do when I grow up.
 I’ve spent most of my life pursuing knowledge and very little trying to apply any of it to making a living.
 Consequently, I find myself chronically unemployed.
 When I was in college (the first time) I saw most people rushing for the door so they could get out and find a job.
 My Preacher’s Kid upbringing had spoiled me for that approach: I knew all about the eye of the needle.
 But, in addition, I was curious about all these people who were going to work for a company for 25-30 years and retire at age 50.
 I wondered what they would do with the last half of their lives.
 I determined I would prepare myself for the entirety of my life, planning on living for ninety or a hundred years.
-(My father died in 2006, at age 92.)
+(My father lived to 92.)
 I didn’t figure on not being able to find a teaching position at age 60+.
 But it’s been fulfilling nonetheless.
 And I’m still learning.

-I suspect, however, that delaying my monetary gratification has been a factor in my love life.
+I suspect that delaying my monetary gratification has been a factor in my love life.
 I have been extremely fortunate to have been loved by more beautiful, intelligent, funny, charming, passionate, experienced women than I ever imagined possible.
 If one of them had, perhaps, been a little less intelligent I might have convinced her to marry me.
 But I think my lack of prospects has been my undoing.
 However, hope springs eternal and I continue to be optimistic about my chances.
 They say that men are at a premium in the old folks’ home.